Resources and information on Robert Burns and on Irvine, grouped under the five menus below

 THE CHRISTIAN POET WAS BORN

 The cup inscription is as shown here (not as in McJannet's "Royal Burgh of Irvine"), including the mis-spelling of the town name.
 John Rhodes was probably the eldest son of Sheffield Master Cutler Ebenezer Rhodes (1762-1839), a conspicuous member of a debating society named the Society of Friends of Literature.
 Its meetings were held in a Sheffield pub and, like other such societies, it was later proscribed - regarded as a hotbed of sedition.
 Ebenezer Rhodes was an intelligent and fluent participant, and something of a poet.
 James Montgomery was one of its other prominent members.
 Rhodes made many excursions to the Derbyshire Dales with Montgomery, and published books on scenery, including a four-part work on the Peak District.
-When his business failed in 1827, his remaining years were made comfortable through the help of his friends, including Montgomery (who subscribed £100 to a fund for his support), in which case the Cup represents his son's appreciation of the help given to his father by a good friend.
+When his business failed in 1827, his remaining years were made comfortable through the help of his friends, including Montgomery (who subscribed £100 to a fund for his support), in which case the Cup represents a son's appreciation of the help given to his father by a good friend.
 John Rhodes arranged for Robert McTear to present the Cup on the occasion of a lecture in Irvine by Mr McTear on 4 March 1870, "as a mark of his [Rhodes'] appreciation of the honour done to the Memory of James Montgomery, the Christian Poet, by several Members of the Club who had recently purchased the house in Halfway in which the Poet was born".
 In Irvine in March 1870 Robert McTear presented the Cup at the end of his lecture on Garibaldi, and John Rhodes and he were entertained to supper in the King's Arms.
-Rhodes and McTear were entertained to supper in the Kings Arms in 1870.
-The property transaction mentioned is obscure, for the Club did not in fact purchase the house.
-The 1869 minutes record that it was purchased by Maxwell Dick who would retain a half-interest, the other half-interest being shared by a group of other members.
-We do not know why Robert McTear, the Glasgow auctioneer, is named in the inscription; he was also involved in obtaining an honorary member acceptance from Garibaldi in 1869.
+Rhodes and McTear were entertained to supper in the Kings Arms in 1870 (date unknown).
+The property transaction mentioned is obscure, for the house was not purchased by the Club, but (in the 1869 minutes) by Maxwell Dick, who would retain a half-interest, and a group of other members.
+Robert McTear, the Glasgow auctioneer, was also involved in delivering an honorary member invitation to Garibaldi in 1869.